phalcon/documentation/docs/mvc.md

 * Making it clear where different types of code belong for easier maintenance

 If you decide to use MVC, every request to your application resources will be managed by the MVC architecture.
-Phalcon classes are written in Zephir, which is translated to C, offering a high-performance implementation of the MVC pattern in PHP applications.
+Phalcon offers a high-performance implementation of the MVC pattern in PHP applications.

 ## Models